jkeefe/workshops/module-build-a-chatbot/README.md

 ### Connect it to your Dexter Bot

-- On the API.ai settings page, copy the "Client Access Token"
+- On the Dialogflow settings page, copy the "Client Access Token"
 - Switch to your Dexter bot
 - Paste the "Client Access Token" at the very top of your bot script.
 - In front of the token, add `! var apiai = Bearer ` so it looks something this: